AdairChan-CSH/VReverything-VR-RTC/README.md

 At your nvidia setting, go to desktop color settings, there are 2 set of choices for your headset monitor:
 1. reduce gamma by 20%, set brightness 10%, Contrast ratio 90% (good for some videos, not for games clear objects)
 2. reduce gamma by 20%, set brightness 30%, Contrast ratio 10% (good for games and videos)

+Finally, by adding a clip of 3D polarizer glass adds 25% effect too